Computer & Device Security

 If you’ve ever received a multitude of pop-up ads while surfing the Internet, you likely are ‘infected’ with spyware.
 Spyware is a general term for a program that surreptitiously monitors your actions.
 While they can be sinister, most are used to gather marketing data.
 Spyware companies make their money by showing ads against your will while you’re surfing the Internet.
 One must also be careful of programs called key loggers.
 Key logger software is a program, which causes every keystroke made on the computer to be recorded.
 The program can remain completely undetected and is initiated when the computer is turned on.
 The key logger records everything outgoing to include e-mails, documents, login names, passwords, and credit card numbers etc.

-Utilize a firewall on your system, especially if you us a high-speed cable or DSL modem
+Utilize a firewall on your computer network, especially if you us a high-speed cable, fiber or DSL modem

 Review Browser & Email Configurations